wasabipesto/valinor/README.md

 - cAdvisor grabs metrics from each container and makes them available to Prometheus.
 - AlertManager looks at Prometheus data and evaluates a set of rules before notifying me about problems.
 - Grafana makes pretty graphs.
+  - Note: I have pulled out a custom `grafana.ini` file and placed it at `/var/lib/grafana`.
+Grafana will not start unless you manually place a valid ini file there.
+If you want to use the defaults, remove the environment variable `GF_PATHS_CONFIG`.

 TODO: Set up graphs, notifications.
 I'm running a cool experiment where I don't do anything and later when I'm less lazy I can look back and call it a "control group".